apache/airflow/docs/apache-airflow-providers-oracle/connections/oracle.rst

       configuration parameter.
     * ``dsn``.
 Specify a Data Source Name (and ignore Host).
     * ``sid`` or ``service_name``.
 Use to form DSN instead of Schema.
+    * ``module`` (str) - This write-only attribute sets the module column in the v$session table.
+      The maximum length for this string is 48 and if you exceed this length you will get ORA-24960.
     * ``thick_mode`` (bool) - Specify whether to use python-oracledb in thick mode.
 Defaults to False.
       If set to True, you must have the Oracle Client libraries installed.
       See `oracledb docs<https://python-oracledb.readthedocs.io/en/latest/user_guide/initialization.html>` for more info.